 A. As per your University norms, you will enter the aggregate percentage of first 3.5 years under Bachelor’s Degree and remaining 1.5 years under Master’s degree.

-Q. I have completed 5 year dual degree course (BTech+MTech, BS+MS, BTech+MSc etc.)?
-How do I enter my marks for bachelor degree?
+Q. I have completed a 5-year dual degree course (BTech+MTech, BS+MS, BTech+MSc etc.)?
+How do I enter my marks for a bachelor degree?